 Many organizations have been adapting the open-source technology of its stability, security, and compatibility with other applications but not the schools and the teachers.
 Many of them are often mislead that this kind of technology is not only expensive but also complicated to use.
 If they were oriented and given the time to do hands-on, the teachers might be able to welcome the open-source technology.
 What can schools (the government) do?
 Subject the educators to further training on how they can teach the students about open-source technology.
 It’s the only way to improve.

 Portfolios are of great help to students ever since.
 With online portfolios, teachers can grade the student just by browsing through the platform.
 Likewise, students can benefit from this because they can express their creativity interactively.
 Unlike the hardcopy type of portfolio, an online portfolio is cost-efficient and energy-efficient.
 It can also save time as it is online.
 Both educators and learners can check the platform and provide feedback instantly.

 Teachers Should Embrace The Common Core State Standards.

 It is a fact that teachers have to comply with standards set by governing institutions.
 Having common standards can simplify the jobs of the teachers by eradicating different principles and the redundancy of work (more details available in FamilyEducation).
 Moreover, adoption of universally accepted standards will be of help not only to teachers and students but also to innovators because they can now focus on developing innovations rather than dwelling on technical issues made by the numerous standards that were set.

-Surely there are many reasons as to why adopting education technology takes time to happen; however, despite all of these, education can be reformed by teachers that are working hand in hand.
+Surely there are many reasons why adopting education technology takes time to happen; however, despite all of these, education can be reformed by teachers that are working hand in hand.
 Furthermore, teachers are faced with many opportunities where they can make use of inexpensive but easy to use education technologies that can improve that way their students learn.